 Hospital Manager: Job Description & Career Requirements

-Hospital managers need to understand hospital economics, labor relations, human resources and have proven management skills.
+Hospital managers need to understand hospital economics, labor relations, and human resources and have proven management skills.
 Because of the intense paper work and staff interaction, it is important for managers to have strong verbal and written communications skills.
-Hospital managers must be able to work well with a variety of professionals, from doctors and nurses to CEOs and other executives.
-They must demonstrate problem-solving and technical skills to find creative solutions for staffing and administrative problems and follow advanced in technology.
+Hospital managers must also be able to work well with a variety of professionals, from doctors and nurses to CEOs and other executives.
+They must demonstrate problem-solving and technical skills to find creative solutions for staffing and administrative problems and follow advancements in technology.

 Career and Economic Outlook

 The U.S. Bureau of Labor Statistics (BLS) states that with the expansion and increased demand for health care, the job prospects for health care managers are expected to increase 17% from 2014-2024.
 Hospital managers can find career opportunities in hospitals across the country, and according to the BLS, in 2015, the median salary for a medical and health services manager was $94,500 per year.

 Alternate Career Options

 Human Resources Manager

 With at least a bachelor's degree in business administration or human resources and some related work experience, these managers plan and coordinate a wide realm of administrative functions in an organization, including recruiting and hiring staff, making strategic plans in conjunction with executives, and providing communication between employees and management.
 As of May 2015, they earned an annual median wage of $104,440 and could expect average employment growth of 9% from 2014-2024, according to the BLS.